mattriley/agile-avatars/task-helpers/readme-gen/src/README-TEMPLATE.md

 Exceptions are made to the black box approach under certain conditions:

+1. Combinatorial explosion
+2. System boundary
+3. Narrow feedback

+### 1. Combinatorial explosion

-- Combinatorial explosion. e.g. image file names, tag names entered directly on tags, and email addresses entered into gravatar are actually expressions which could be just a name (no email address), and are parsed to extract an optional role name with "+rolename".
+e.g. image file names, tag names entered directly on tags, and email addresses entered into gravatar are actually expressions which could be just a name (no email address), and are parsed to extract an optional role name with "+rolename".
 But + is also a valid character within an email address.
 So example inputs to be tested could be: foo, foo+role, foo@bar.com, foo@bar.com+role, foo+abc@bar.com+role.
 These combinations are tested at the service layer, closer to the implementation.
 The gravatar component uses an example input instead.

+### 2. System boundary

-- Execution path will hit a system boundary (e.g. HTTP request to Gravatar).
+Execution path will hit a system boundary (e.g. HTTP request to Gravatar).
 In this case, a stub is inserted in the layer below the presentation layer - the service layer.
 Another common approach is to stub the actual boundaries, i.e. the HTTP integration.
 I avoid this because that is a low level detail that should be a black box to a component test.

+### 3. Narrow feedback

-- When it's helpful to narrow down failure feedback when execution path is too coarse. e.g. state-store evolved with the application rather than being built up-front.
+When it's helpful to narrow down failure feedback when execution path is too coarse. e.g. state-store evolved with the application rather than being built up-front.
 The state-store could be covered by the component tests but it's sufficiently complicated to justify it's own tests.

 This testing approach supports classic TDD more so than mockist TDD.
 - [Mocks Aren't Stubs - Martin Fowler](https://martinfowler.com/articles/mocksArentStubs.html)